obsidianmd/obsidian-help/en/Files and folders/Manage vaults.md

 1. On your computer, open Obsidian.
 2. At the bottom left, select the **Vault profile** ( ![[lucide-chevrons-up-down.svg#icon]]).
 3. A context menu will pop up.
 Select **Manage Vaults...**.
+4. Close the current vault window, leaving the **Manage Vaults** window open.
-4. In the vault list, select **More options** ( ![[lucide-more-horizontal.svg]] ) next to the vault you want to move.
+5. In the vault list, select **More options** ( ![[lucide-more-horizontal.svg]] ) next to the vault you want to move.
-5. Select **Move vault**, and then select the new location.
+6. Select **Move vault**, and then select the new location.

 Some operating systems do not allow the vault to be moved with the Vault Switcher.
-In these cases, move your vault manually:
+In these cases, you will need to move your vault manually:

 1. Close Obsidian.
 2. Move your vault folder to a new location, avoiding folders synced by other services.